con/open-brain-consent/docs/source/data_user_agreement.rst

 Data User Agreement Template
 ============================

-This template is based on the 'Donder’s Institute DUA Version RU-DI-HD-1.0. <https://data.donders.ru.nl/doc/dua/RU-DI-HD-1.0.html?2>'_.
-Given tham brain imaging data can be used to single out individuals, it is safe to consider them as 'personal data' under 'GDPR <https://gdpr-info.eu/>', even after using a pseudo-anonymization procedure like defacing.
+This template is based on the `Donder’s Institute DUA Version RU-DI-HD-1.0. <https://data.donders.ru.nl/doc/dua/RU-DI-HD-1.0.html?2>`_.
+Given that brain imaging data can be used to single out individuals, it is safe to consider them as 'personal data' under `GDPR <https://gdpr-info.eu/>`_, even after using a pseudo-anonymization procedure like defacing.
 To allow easy sharing, it is recommended to use a Data User Agreement (DUA) over a license.

 General considerations for a Data User Agreement